ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-A newly created block can be initialized with necessary details of a stateless block like block ID, bytes, and timestamp using the block's [`init()`](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L112) method.
+A newly created block can be initialized with the necessary details of a stateless block like block ID, bytes, and timestamp using the block's [`init()` method](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L112).
 This method is generally called when we have complete and final information about the stateful block inside.
 For example, this method is called at the end of the builder's [`chain.BuildBlock()`](https://github.com/ava-labs/blobvm/blob/master/chain/builder.go#L85) method.

 ```go
 func (b *StatelessBlock) init() error {